 STEP 6: Invite participants

-Once you are happy with the online card sort and have fully tested it, select a closing date and set the card sort to go live.
+Once you are satisfied with the card sort and have fully tested it, select a closing date and set the card sort to go live.

-Craft an email that you can send to all participants with a link to the card sort.
-This instructional email should include the following information:
+Craft an email to all participants with a link to the card sort.
+This instructional email should include:

 - Introduction to the intranet project